COOMBE BISSETT & HOMINGTON

 Note: Our SID does not have GPS and therefore its reports are location agnostic.
 References in reports to Incoming and Outgoing traffic refer to traffic coming towards the device (Incoming) and traffic going past the device in the opposite direction (Outgoing).

-Wiltshire Speed Indicator Device Survey and SID Data Sharing Pilot
+Wiltshire Speed Indicator Device Data Sharing

 Community Speed Watch (CSW) Update

-A total of 25 Speed Watch sessions were conducted between 27th Sept and 23rd November 2022:
+A total of 24 Speed Watch sessions were conducted between 1st July and 29th November 2024

 NOTE EXPLAINING INFORMATION IN PDF REPORTS

-SPEED INDICATOR DEVICE (SID) ACTIVITY
+OF SPEED INDICATOR DEVICE (SID) ACTIVITY

 COVER PAGE